 rid specifies the recipient's certificate or key that was used by the sender to protect the content-encryption key.
+The contentencryption key is encrypted with the recipient's public key.
 The RecipientIdentifier provides two alternatives for specifying the recipient's certificate, and thereby the recipient's public key.
 The recipient's certificate must contain a key transport public key.
 Therefore, a recipient X.509 version 3 certificate that contains a key usage extension MUST assert the keyEncipherment bit.
-The content-encryption key is encrypted with the recipient's public key.
-The issuerAndSerialNumber alternative identifies the recipient's certificate by the issuer's distinguished name and the certificate serial number; the subjectKeyIdentifier identifies the recipient's certificate by the X.509 subjectKeyIdentifier extension value.
-For recipient processing, implementations ${\tt MUST}$ support both of these alternatives for specifying the recipient's certificate; and for sender processing, implementations MUST support at least one of these alternatives.
+The issuerAndSerialNumber alternative identifies the recipient's certificate by the issuer's distinguished name and the certificate serial number; the subjectKeyIdentifier identifies the recipient's certificate by a key identifier.
+When an X.509 certificate is referenced, the key identifier matches the X.509subjectKeyIdentifier extension value.
+When other certificate formats are referenced, the documents that specify the certificate format and their use with the CMS must include details on matching the key identifier to the appropriate certificate field.
+For recipient processing, implementations MUST support both of these alternatives for specifying the recipient's certificate.
+For sender processing, implementations MUST support at least one of these alternatives.

-keyEncryptionAlgorithm identifies the key-encryption algorithm, and any associated parameters, used to encrypt the content-encryption key for the recipient.
+keyEncryptionAlgorithm identifies the key-encryption algorithm, and any associated parameters, used to encrypt the contentencryption key for the recipient.
 The key-encryption process is described in Section 6.4.